-Name and type of organisation: Associated Country Women of the World, an international aid charity
+Name and type of organisation: Associated Country Women of the World (registered charity no. 290367) an international aid charity

 Fundraising method: various

 Code themes examined: misleading information, restricted donations

 The complainant said that their organisation had been misled by Associated Country Women of the World (ACWW) about fundraising that they had undertaken on ACWW’s behalf.
 The complainant said that their organisation had been led to believe that by ‘adopting’ a fundraising project, it was the only organisation raising funds for that particular cause.
 They have since discovered that this was not the case.

 In 2017 ACWW operated a voluntary fundraising model whereby its member societies would ‘adopt’ a project to raise funds for initiatives in developing countries.
 ACWW would initially fund the project and the funds raised by the adopting member society would be used to ‘top up’ the ACWW Fund from which the grant was initially paid.

 The complainant’s organisation adopted a project in 2017 and agreed to raise the full adoption pledge amount.
 The organisation’s previous relationship with ACWW had led them to understand that they would be the only organisation fundraising for that particular cause.
 When the organisation became aware that it was not the only organisation raising funds for the project it contacted ACWW to clarify matters.